Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Galerkin method with delay-coordinate maps for systems with pure point spectra

 where $ \Lambda_i $ is the Lyapunov exponent corresponding to $ E_i $.
 This means that if $ \Lambda_i < 0 $, the inner product $ g_s( u, u) $ from~\eqref{eqGS} will exhibit exponential growth with $ s $, and similarly if $ \Lambda_i > 0 $ $ g_s( u, u) $ will converge to zero.
 Thus, in systems with nonzero Lyapunov exponents the limit metric $ \lim_{s\to\infty} g_s $ will be non-smooth.
-Note that had we used forward-looking instead of backward-looking delays, $ g_s $ would expand (contract) the unstable (stable) subspaces (again in a measure-preserving manner).
-However, in the case of systems with pure point spectra, $ \bar g = \lim_{s\to\infty} $ is a smooth, flow-invariant metric tensor. \begin{thm} In systems with pure point spectra and intrinsic dimension $ m $,
+Note that had we used forward-looking instead of backward-looking delays, $ g_s $ would expand (contract) the unstable (stable) subspaces.
+However, as shown below, in the case of systems with pure point spectra and smooth Koopman eigenfunctions, $ \bar g = \lim_{s\to\infty} $ is a smooth, flow-invariant metric tensor. \begin{thm} In systems with pure point spectra, $ C^\infty $ Koopman eigenfunctions, and $ m $ basic frequencies,

 where $ \beta_i $ are smooth dual vector fields to the vector fields $ v_i $ from Theorem~\ref{lemmaVDecomp}, defined uniquely through the relations $ \beta_i( v_j ) = \delta_{ij} $, and $ B_{ij} = \int_M g( v_i, v_j ) \, d\mu $ are the Hodge inner products of the $ v_i $ on $ L^2( TM, g, \mu ) $.
 Moreover, $ \bar g $ has the following properties: